Solo Performance Year 2

 Teaching and Learning Strategy

-Individual lessons, total duration of 12 hours with an instrumental instructor
+Individual lessons, total duration of 12 hours with an instrumental or vocal instructor, scheduled across the whole year

 Taking feedback from instrumental/vocal lessons/workshops and applying this to daily practice.
 This should be reinforced with research into composers, repertoire, recordings and scores.